 The 14 February Youth Movement has called for "three days of rage" to coincide with the Grand Prix, while the main Shia opposition group, al-Wefaq, has called for protests.

 "The protest is having international impact because there are foreign journalists here for F1.
-Once they leave, the repression will continue but the world won't hear about it," activist Nabeel Rajab told the BBC.'A lot of hype'
+Once they leave, the repression will continue but the world won't hear about it," activist Nabeel Rajab told the BBC.

 The government has called on Bahrainis to move forward and hopes the race will offer the opportunity to show that life is returning to normal.

 It says King Hamad has accepted the findings of an independent panel of human rights experts that investigated last year's unrest, and announced constitutional reforms intended to lead to greater accountability.